 It’s all very well learning from a text book or video stream, but there’s nothing like first-hand experience.
 I’ve always been a self-experimenter, so my previous 18 months has been most welcome from an educational perspective.
 I’ve become pretty good with shoulders especially and have had some great results with clients and myself this year.
 For example, overhead pressing can cause problems for many people, but they carry on and exacerbate problems.
 The shoulder joint and shoulder girdle is a complicated system and one misalignment can quickly become a chronic problem elsewhere if not recognised and jumped on.

-I have always understood the importance of detailed assessment before prescribing an exercise programme, but more than ever I realise this is not an option – all compensations and imbalances MUST be uncovered and dealt with if the client is to progress to their fullest capability.
+I have always understood the importance of detailed assessment before prescribing an exercise programme, which is why I have studies human movement and become a corrective exercise specialist.
+More than ever I realise this is not an option – all postural defects, movement compensations and muscular imbalances MUST be uncovered and dealt with if the client is to progress to their fullest capability.

 Not all physiotherapists are equal